lonkamikaze/bsda2/bsda_obj.md

 ## 3. CONSTRUCTOR

-This block documents the use of a constructor created by the `bsda:obj:createClass()` function below.
+This section documents the use of a constructor created by the `bsda:obj:createClass()` function below.

 The name of the class acts as the name of the constructor.
 The first